Samizo-AITL/qiita-articles/articles/en/44_github_pages_mathjax_mermaid_template.md

 ---
 layout: default
+title: qiita-articles
+---

-title: "44. 【GitHub Pages】🧩 Minimal Template to Render Math and Mermaid Together on GitHub Pages (Jekyll)"
+# 44. 【GitHub Pages】🧩 Minimal Template to Render Math and Mermaid Together on GitHub Pages (Jekyll)
 topics: ["GitHubPages", "Jekyll", "MathJax", "Mermaid", "Qiita"]

 ---

-# 44. 【GitHub Pages】🧩 Minimal Template to Render Math and Mermaid Together on GitHub Pages (Jekyll)

 What Qiita really expects is a setup that is: